TomB-134/MinimalMenu/README.md

 #### TODO
 * Add mod menu support.

-**Warning: This mod may not be compatible with other GUI related mods, if you would like a mod to be supported open a github issue marked as a feature request**
+**Warning: This mod may not be compatible with other GUI related mods and is only designed to work with either mod menu or vanilla GUI.**